 Although we haven't identified John of Taunton's ancestors, we do know a bit about his descendants.
 Always interesting is to identify a national or world renowned individual in anyone's line.
 In his, the most famous descendant would most likely be Millard Fillmore, the 13th President of the United States.

 There has been a lingering issue of whether or not John of Taunton is a direct descendant of William the Vicar.
-To settle the issue the Eddy Family Association is interesting in studying the Y DNA in direct male descendants in each line.
+To settle the issue the Eddy Family Association is interested in studying the Y DNA in direct male descendants in each line.
 Unfortunately, due to the high cost of the sophisticated Y DNA testing through Family Tree DNA, we cannot afford to pay for the testing.
 We are asking for interested males in each line (that would be males with the name Eddy) to volunteer and let us know of your results.
 There is an Eddy section on the Family Tree DNA already in existence.
 (If you are interested please read up on the value of obtaining Y DNA, and how it gives different information than DNA data from the autosomes.)